bmarv/fishcluster_toolbox/README.md

 <p align="center">
     <figure>
     <img src="./misc/UMAP_Entropy.gif" />
-    <figcaption>Low and high Entropy Individuals in physical and behavioural UMAP-Space.</figcaption>
+    <figcaption>Low and high Entropy Individuals in physical and behavioural UMAP-Space (Supplementary Movie 5.1 in manuscript).</figcaption>
     </figure>
 </p>

 ---

-This repository provides a comprehensive set of tools for conducting behavioural analyses on timeseries data.
+This repository provides a comprehensive set of tools for conducting behavioural analyses on timeseries of 2-D, x-y coordinate (i.e., movement) data.
 It includes unsupervised machine learning algorithms for embedding and inferencing using UMAP and K-Means.
-Clustering clustering enables data for downstream analyses regarding entropy measures.
+Unsupervised clustering is used to classify behaviors and calculate the degree of 'Shannon entropy' in behavioral space as a measure of behavioral diversity.

 $\Rightarrow$ paper: [Ehlman SM, Scherer U, Bierbach D, Stärk L, Beese M, Wolf M. Developmental arcs of plasticity in whole movement repertoires of a clonal fish. bioRxiv.
 2023:2023-12.](https://www.biorxiv.org/content/10.1101/2023.12.07.570540v1) \